 Information updates

-ASCIA Progress Report - NAC Shared Care for Allergy Project
+ASCIA Progress Report - NAC Shared Care for Allergy Project - July 2023

 ASCIA Progress Report - National Allergy Council (NAC) Shared Care for Allergy (SCA) Project

-ASCIA’s involvement in the NAC SCA project includes mentorship, education and training of health professionals, to improve knowledge and experience in managing allergic disease in the context of shared care.
+• Education, training and mentorship of health professionals, to improve knowledge and experience in managing allergic conditions.

 Shared Care Consultation Meetings

-ASCIA has actively promoted the Shared Care consultation meetings to ASCIA members and other health professionals through e-newsletters, direct email and social media.
-This has resulted in a range of health professionals being well represented at these meetings throughout Australia.
+ASCIA actively promoted the Shared Care consultation meetings to ASCIA members and other health professionals through e-newsletters, direct email and social media.
+This resulted in a range of health professionals being well represented at these meetings throughout Australia.
 Feedback to ASCIA from meeting participants has been positive and they have welcomed the opportunity to provide input.

 Gap Analysis – Anaphylaxis and Allergy Training